lyne408/mods-and-plugins-sortor/README.md

 2. Instanll **Mod Organizer 2**, when first running, choose **Portable** mode.

-	En, I just use MO2 **Portable** instance.
+	I just use MO2 **Portable** instance.
-	Open files tab of the webpage of Mod Organizer 2, recommemd download the file "Mod Organizer 2 (Archive)".
+	Open files tab of the webpage of Mod Organizer 2, recommend download the file "Mod Organizer 2 (Archive)".
 	Ensure choose **Portable** mode, because the project just support MO2 **Portable** instance.

 3. Download the latest release and extract it.